gofireflyio/firefly-oracle-cloud-onboarding/README.md

 ## IAM Policies Created

-The module creates a comprehensive IAM policy (`firefly-svc-policy`) with the following permissions:
+The module creates a comprehensive IAM policy (`firefly-svc-policy`) with the following specific statements:

-1. **Tenancy Cross-Reference**: Defines Firefly tenancy for cross-tenancy access
+1. **Tenancy Cross-Reference**: `Define tenancy Firefly as ocid1.tenancy.oc1..aaaaaaaahxrxe37ndpd3xidrt4laffdtxhdaq4srccux3cumrugervil4inq` - Defines Firefly tenancy for cross-tenancy access
-2. **Global Read Access**: `Allow group to read all-resources in tenancy`
+2. **Global Read Access**: `Allow group to read all-resources in tenancy` - Enables Firefly to discover and inventory all OCI resources
-3. **Service Connector Management**: `Allow group to manage serviceconnectors in compartment`
+3. **Service Connector Management**: `Allow group to manage serviceconnectors in compartment` - Allows creation and management of Service Connector Hub resources
-4. **Stream Push Permissions**: Endorses the group to push to streams in the Firefly tenancy for service connectors
+4. **Stream Push Permissions**: `Endorse group to use stream-push in tenancy Firefly` - Enables the group to push audit logs to Firefly's managed streams (with conditions for service connectors)

 These policies enable Firefly to:
 - Discover and inventory all OCI resources in your tenancy
-- Create and manage Service Connector Hub resources for audit log streaming
+- Create and manage Service Connector Hub resources for audit log streaming (when enabled)
 - Push audit logs to Firefly's managed streams for processing and analysis

 ## Audit Logging